sig-0/pandoras-box/README.md

 Options:
-  -V, --version                        output the version number -url, --json-rpc <json-rpc-address>  The URL of the JSON-RPC for the client -m, --mnemonic <mnemonic>            The mnemonic used to generate spam
-                                       accounts
-  -s, -sub-accounts <sub-accounts>     The number of sub-accounts that will
-                                       send out transactions (default: "10") -t, --transactions <transactions>    The total number of transactions to be emitted (default: "2000") --mode <mode>                    The mode for the stress test.
-Possible
-                                       modes: [EOA, ERC20, ERC721, GREETER]
+  -V, --version                        output the version number -url, --json-rpc <json-rpc-address>  The URL of the JSON-RPC for the client -m, --mnemonic <mnemonic>            The mnemonic used to generate spam accounts -s, -sub-accounts <sub-accounts>     The number of sub-accounts that will send out transactions (default: "10") -t, --transactions <transactions>    The total number of transactions to be emitted (default: "2000") --mode <mode>                        The mode for the stress test.
+Possible modes: [EOA, ERC20, ERC721] (default: "EOA") -o, --output <output-path>           The output path for the results JSON -b, --batch <batch>                  The batch size of JSON-RPC transactions (default: "20") -h, --help                           display help for command
-                                       (default: "EOA")
-  -o, --output <output-path>           The output path for the results JSON -b, --batch <batch>                  The batch size of JSON-RPC transactions
-                                       (default: "20")
-  -h, --help                           display help for command
 ```